pszemraj/confectionary/README.md

   - `file_to_pdf` takes a file path and creates a pdf from the file.
   - `str_to_pdf` takes a string and creates a pdf from the string.

-Details on the inputs etc can be found in the function docstrings in each.
+Details on the function arguments can be found in the relevant function docstrings (or call `help()`).
 To replicate the above command line example, run:

 - `python`
 - `import confectionary`